mrodoper/wifiloc/README.md

 If you like to use virtualenv:

-To activate: $ mkvirtualenv --python=/usr/bin/python3 -a ./src/ wifiloc To deactivate: $ deactivate
+To activate: $ mkvirtualenv --python=/usr/bin/python3 -a ./src/ wifiloc -r ./req_virtualenv.txt To deactivate: $ deactivate

 If you want to use anaconda: